The Saver

-The Saver is a Canadian drama film, written and directed by Wiebke von Carolsfeld, and released in 2015.
+The Saver is a 2015 Canadian drama film, written and directed by Wiebke von Carolsfeld.

 Based on a novel by Edeet Ravel, the film stars Imajyn Cardinal as Fern, a young girl who is determined to assert her independence after the death of her mother.
 Taking over her mother's work as a house cleaner, she finds a book on how to become a millionaire, and resolves to start saving her money.

-The film's cast also includes Pascale Bussières, Alexandre Landry, Monia Chokri, Pascale Montpetit, Brandon Oakes and Hamidou Savadogo.
+The film's cast also includes Pascale Bussières, Alexandre Landry, Monia Chokri, Pascale Montpetit, Brandon Oakes, Paul Spence and Hamidou Savadogo.

 Von Carolsfeld garnered a Canadian Screen Award nomination for Best Adapted Screenplay at the 4th Canadian Screen Awards in 2016.